anuragsingh1987/staging/kubernetes.md

 ## Kubernetes on PlayPen

-*Please Note : Though this repository has been created considering users of all levels (beginners, intermediate and experts) , but it is recommended that before using the repo , you should complete a docker course offered by pluralsight which is available to all LGB employees.
-The course will provide all the required and idepth knowledge about docker and should be supplemented by hands On labs supplied as part of this repo.*
+*Please Note : Use this repository and the labs to get hand's On experience with Kubernetes.
+If you are completely new to Kubernetes , we would recommend you to complete some pluralsight courses on Kubernetes which are available to all LBG employees.
+If you don't have access to pluralsight ,refer this link << Link >> to get access*

 **Here is the course link and description -- > <<Link to  be  added>>**